If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

 But how do you remove collection accounts from your credit profile?

-In this article we’re going to explain some proven strategies to help you get collections removed from your credit report, and increase your credit rating.
+This article provides some proven strategies to help you get collections removed from your credit report and increase your credit rating.

-How long before a collection is reported the the Credit Bureaus?
+How long before a collection is reported to the Credit Bureau?

-If at all possible it is best to work out a settlement arrangement with the collection company before it is listed on your report.
-Usually they will work out a payment arrangement with you.
-This way you can avoid the account from hurting your credit history.
+If at all possible, it is best to work out a settlement arrangement with the collection company before it is listed on your report.
+They will work out a payment arrangement with you.
+This way, you can avoid the account from hurting your credit history.

 Disputing inaccurate collections directly with the Credit Bureaus